Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Talons*: garuda possess sharp talons.
 When making an unarmed combat check, a garuda adds +1 to their base damage and have a Critical Rating of 3.

 *Flight*: With a wingspan approximately doubling their height, and feathers to lighten their imposing size, a garuda can fly high above the towers of the city.
-A garuda should therefore ignore otherwise impassable or difficult terrain when flying, and can move from long range to short range using a single maneuvre if they start their flight from a great height or otherwise good conditions.
+A garuda should therefore ignore otherwise impassable or difficult terrain when flying, and can move from long range to short range using a single manoeuvre if they start their flight from a great height or otherwise good conditions.
 Players may want to consider spending a Story Point to induce such conditions, such as a sudden gust of wind, allowing their garuda a burst of speed.

-*A Hunter's Sense*: whilst those garuda living in the city may not use it for the same purpose as those indiviuals from the Cymek, all garuda are nevertheless possessed of senses that go beyond the ordinary - sight and hearing as well as reflexes.
+*A Hunter's Sense*: whilst those garuda living in the city may not use it for the same purpose as those individuals from the Cymek, all garuda are nevertheless possessed of senses that go beyond the ordinary - sight and hearing as well as reflexes.
 Once per session, a garuda may choose to enter a trance - known as yajhu-saak, the hunter's reverie, in the Cymek.
 Their breathing slows; they become utterly calm, and they may upgrade any one Vigilance or Perception check.
-Within a structured encouter (i.e. combat), this ability counts as a manoeuvre and lasts for the during of the player's turn.
+Within a structured encounter (i.e. combat), this ability counts as a manoeuvre and lasts for the during of the player's turn.
 In narrative play, the trance lasts for up to four hours, with the upgraded check being made in this period.

 If the garuda was taught yajhu-saak formally as part of a Cymek tribe, the player may spend an additional 5xp from their starting experience to have this ability heal 3 strain upon its use.